Lax labia majora or excess volume in a bikini?

 My preference is for total intravenous general anaesthesia, which allows treatment of the area without infiltration of solution -- which could distort the anatomy.
 In cases where the patient has a contraindication, such as cervical disc herniation, I perform the procedure under spinal anaesthesia.

 Yes, I frequently combine the two procedures.
-I begin with labiaplasty and finish with the reduction of the labia majora, achieving a more harmonious and complete result for the intimate area.
+I begin with labiaplasty and finish with the labia majora reduction, achieving a more balanced and complete result for the intimate area.
+Pubic liposuction can also be added in the same session.

 No. The technique I employ preserves local innervation, keeping the sensitivity of the intimate area intact.
 I take particular care with this aspect throughout the procedure.

 The recovery is very smooth and virtually painless.
-I recommend the use of silver sulphadiazine ointment for one week, one month without physical activity, and six weeks without intimate relations.
+I recommend the use of silver sulphadiazine ointment for one week, one month without physical activity, and six weeks without sexual activity.
 The patient is discharged on the same day as the surgery.

 I use Vicryl sutures, which are absorbable.
 These sutures do not cause pricking in the post-operative period and do not leave residual material that could cause discomfort, unlike nylon sutures, for example.